 But they’ll always be waiting for you!

 Do you have experience with this breed?
+Or another guarding breed like the Cane Corso or Keeshond?
 Let us know in the comments!

 References and further reading

 - Mills et al. Tail Docking and Ear Cropping Dogs: Public Awareness and Perceptions.
 PLoS One.
 2016.

 - American Kennel Club.
 Most Popular Dog Breeds – Full Ranking List.
 March 2018.